FAQ for accountants

 We make it clear to users that they are contacting independent accountants.
 The only expectation we try to set is that good advice costs good money.
 What you charge is up to you.
 It is for you to decide what your market will bear and to use your skills to ensure that users are happy that they will get value for money.

-We have set the monthly subs at very competitive rates to attract tax accountants to join the site and benefit from our relaunch in the new year.
-We are promising to hold these monthly subs steady only for the first 200 tax accountants who join us.
-Thereafter we plan to increase the rates to maintain a degree of exclusivity and to better reflect the value of being a member of The Tax Advice Network in 2017.
-The first 100 tax accountants to join us will receive a complimentary subscription to our weekly tax tips.
+We have set the monthly subs at very competitive rates to attract tax accountants to join the site.
+We promised to hold these monthly subs steady only for the first 100 tax accountants who join us.
+Thereafter we plan to increase the rates to maintain a degree of exclusivity and to better reflect the value of being a member of The Tax Advice Network in 2020.
+The first 200 tax accountants to join us will also receive a complimentary subscription to our weekly tax tips.
 We have been publishing these since 2007.
 They are clearly written specifically for general practice accountants who pay £10 per month for them.
 Join us now and you’ll get them for free.

 If you have any further questions, please contact our Chairman, Mark Lee.
 You can book a convenient time to call here >>>>